Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 Are your residencies accessible and/or family-friendly?

-The Musicboard residency programme is intended to be accessible to everyone and as inclusive as possible.
+We want to make our programmes accessible to everyone and as inclusive as possible.
+In the application, you can provide information on your accessibility needs in the »Accessibility« text field so that these can be taken into account.
 Whether a residency is accessible or can be taken up accompanied by family depends very much on the particular location and the individual needs of the applicant.
-If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: maureen.noe@musicboard.berlin.de.
+At the Ris-Orangis/Paris residency, it may be possible to travel with a child or small family, but this must be considered on a case-by-case basis.
+If you have questions about the accessibility and family-friendliness of this residency, please contact us before applying: residencies@musicboard.berlin.de.

 When exactly is the application deadline?